System Design Space

 Common pitfalls

-Adopting Kubernetes without explicit SLO context and an operational model the team can sustain.
+Adopting Kubernetes without explicit SLO context and an operating model the team can sustain.

-Mixing config, secrets and release logic inside application code, which breaks core 12-factor boundaries.
+Mixing configuration, secrets, and release logic inside application code, which breaks the baseline 12-factor contract.

-Skipping cost and data trade-off analysis when moving to multi-region and managed services.
+Skipping cost and data trade-off analysis when moving to multi-region architecture and managed services.

 Recommendations

-Start with a 12-factor baseline and only then increase platform complexity based on real reliability and workload constraints.
+Start with a 12-factor baseline and only then add platform complexity for real workload and reliability constraints.

-Connect IaC, GitOps, policy and observability into one engineering loop for infrastructure and delivery changes.
+Connect IaC, GitOps, policy as code, and observability into one engineering loop for infrastructure changes.

-Default to stateless service design and isolate stateful components behind explicit SLO and resilience controls.
+Default to stateless services, then isolate stateful components behind explicit SLOs and resilience controls.

 Section materials